The State Street Inn is now OPEN by advance reservation, and Delaware is open for visitors. If you have any questions, please contact us.

 - Breakfast will be provided by room service.

 You'll need to order breakfast the night before, and we'll leave it outside your door at a time you choose.
-As an alternative, we may be able to serve your breakfast on our front porch (depending on weather).
+As an alternative, we can serve your breakfast on our front porch or back patio (weather permitting).
 Prefer to skip breakfast?
-We are now offering a lower rate that doesn't include breakfast.
+We are now offering a lower rate without breakfast.

 - Mid-stay housekeeping service is not available.